-Duke University’s Program on Climate-Related Migration (PCRM) serves as a cross-disciplinary platform that brings together researchers, practitioners, and policymakers to look more deeply into the interconnected nature of climate change and global migration.
-With ongoing research projects around the world, the team strives to include findings from both the social and natural sciences.
+Duke University’s Program on Climate-Related Migration (PCRM) serves as a cross-disciplinary platform that brings together researchers, practitioners and policymakers to look more deeply into the interconnected nature of climate change and global migration.
+With ongoing research projects around the world, we strive to include findings from both the social and natural sciences.

-Working through USAID’s Research Technical Assistance Center (RTAC), the PCRM team is leading a review of current literature on the following areas:
+Working through USAID’s Research Technical Assistance Center (RTAC), the PCRM team led a review of current literature on the following areas:

 Duke University researchers work with practitioners and experts from around the world to influence ongoing debates and inform the questions researchers are asking about climate-related migration.